 htcc1.cs.cityu.edu.hk is an alias for host c8k13 which is the HTCondor submission node.
 The job execution nodes are c8k14, c8k15, ..., c8k19.
 All regular Linux programs/scripts can run on them.

 Job submission procedure has been listed in the logon message of c8k13.
+Demo package and user's guide can be found at folder /public/condor_demo

 All processes running on the cluster are limited to 32GB memory size.
 Processes exceed this limit will be terminated automatically.

-Besides users' home directories, all nodes in the HTCC mount a 4TB shared NFS storage on path '/public'.
+Besides users' home directories, all nodes in the HTCC mount a 12TB shared NFS storage on path '/public'.
 Users can make their own folder there.
-Each user can use upto 100GB disk space in '/public'. '/public' is hosted on a high speed storage system and users are recommended to use it for data involved in computation.
+Each user can use upto 200GB disk space in '/public'. '/public' is hosted on a high speed storage system and users are recommended to use it for data involved in computation.
 However, data and program results should NOT be kept in '/public' for archiving.
 There are no backup for files in '/public' and all files not accessed for 30 days will be removed.

 Research teams can 'Bring Your Own Data Storage' to the HTCC.
 For projects involving multi-terabyte of data, PI's can purchase their own iSCSI or NFS storage.
 The HTCC can then mount the data for processing.